- After You Register Your Team

 Please note that you must be signed into your MyVUL account to see and access these links.

-To find these permits, click on the Schedule Tab at the top of the homepage.
+To find these permits, click on the Menu button (the 3 stacked lines at the top left of your screen).
+Then click on the Schedule drop down arrow.
 Then click on the Field Permit option from the Drop down menu.

 Here you will find the links to all of the VUL’s active field permits that you can download to your phone to show any groups that are disputing your access to the fields.